thehui87/Learning-Godot/tutorial_vector_math.md

 a.x/=m
 a.y/=m
 ```
-As you might have guessed, if the vector has magnitude 0 (meaning, it's not a vector but the **origin**), a division by zero occurs and the universe goes through a second big bang, except in reverse polarity and then back.
+As you might have guessed, if the vector has magnitude 0 (meaning, it's not a vector but the **origin** -also called _null vector_), a division by zero occurs and the universe goes through a second big bang, except in reverse polarity and then back.
 As a result, humanity is safe but Godot will print an error.
 Remember!
-Vector(0,0) can't be normalized!
-No, Unity can't normalize it either, so don't switch back engines yet.
+Vector(0,0) can't be normalized!.

 Of course, Vector2 and Vector3 already provide a method to do this:
 ```python